Samir Amin: Delinking

-Amin forcefully stated that the emancipation of the so-called ‘underdeveloped’ countries can neither happen while respecting the logic of the globalized capitalist system nor within this system.
-The South would not be able to catch up in such a capitalist context, because of the system’s inherent polarization.
+Amin forcefully stated that the emancipation of the so-called 'underdeveloped' countries can neither happen while respecting the logic of the globalized capitalist system nor within this system.
+The South would not be able to catch up in such a capitalist context, because of the system's inherent polarization.
 This belief led Samir Amin to assign significant importance to the project adopted by the Asian–African countries at the Bandoeng (Indonesia) Conference in 1955.

-Amin called for each country to delink from the world economy meaning to subordinate global relations to domestic development priorities, creating ‘autocentric’ development (but not autarky).
-Instead of defining value by dominant prices in the world – which result from productivity in the rich countries – Amin suggested that value in each country should be set so that agricultural and industrial workers are paid by their input into the society’s net output.
+Amin called for each country to delink from the world economy meaning to subordinate global relations to domestic development priorities, creating 'autocentric' development (but not autarky).
+Instead of defining value by dominant prices in the world – which result from productivity in the rich countries – Amin suggested that value in each country should be set so that agricultural and industrial workers are paid by their input into the society's net output.
 Thereby a National Law of Value should be defined without reference to the Global Law of Value of the capitalist system (e.g. food sovereignty instead of free trade, minimum wages instead of international competitiveness, full employment guaranteed by government).
-The main effect of this move would be to raise wages in agriculture.
 Amin suggested that national states redistribute resources between sectors, and centralize and distribute the surplus.
 Full employment should be guaranteed, and the exodus from rural to urban areas discouraged.

 After the decolonization on a state level, this should lead to economic liberation from neo-colonialism.
 However, Amin underlined that it is almost impossible to delink 100% and estimated a delinking of 70% already a significant achievement.
 Relatively stable countries with some military power have more leverage in this regard than small countries.

-China’s development for example is, according to Amin, determined 50% by its sovereign project and 50% by globalisation.
+China's development for example is, according to Amin, determined 50% by its sovereign project and 50% by globalisation.
 When asked about Brazil and India, he estimated that their trajectories were driven by 20% sovereign project, and 80% globalisation, while South Africa was determined by 0% sovereign project and 100% globalisation.

 It was also clear to Amin that such decoupling also requires certain political prerequisites within a country.
 His country studies, initially limited to Africa, taught him that a national bourgeoisie geared towards a national project, neither existed nor was it emerging.
-Rather, he observed the emergence of a ‘comprador bourgeoisie’, who benefited from the integration of their respective countries into the asymmetrically structured capitalist world market.
+Rather, he observed the emergence of a 'comprador bourgeoisie', who benefited from the integration of their respective countries into the asymmetrically structured capitalist world market.
 Regarding the project of an auto-centered new beginning (the decoupling) he hoped instead for social movements, which is why he was committed to numerous non-governmental organizations until the end.